 The victim/witness coordinator provides assistance to victims and witnesses involved in either adult or juvenile court processes.
-She can be reached at 507-332-6103 or via email at firstname.lastname@example.org.
+Vanessa Eng can be reached by calling: 507-332-6103 or by email at: email@example.com

 Victim assistance efforts include advocacy and support throughout the criminal proceedings.
 Minnesota law grants numerous rights to victims of crime, including: